McEwenTito/my_restuarant/FactoryBoy.md

 This will prompt you to enter a username, email address, and password for your superuser account.

 And we are done setting up django for our app.
-Next we will create models for our app.
+Next we will create models.

 ## Creating our apps Models

 Our restaurant app will have 3 models: Dish, Ingredient and Restaurant.
 Let's go ahead and edit our restaurant/models.py file as follows:

+**restaurant/models.py**

 ```python
 class Restaurant(models.Model):